 With fishing trips, a private dining room for family gatherings, and a town center to meet up with friends in, Perham Living looks more like a small community than a nursing home.
 Residents attend household council meetings, and even participate in the interviewing of prospective employees.

-This concept of a “household model” was developed in 2001.
-The model was implemented in 2004, as staff and residents were divided into six households of 16 residents each with permanently assigned staff.
+The “household model” of care incorporates staff and residents as divided into one of our six households; households include 16 residents each with permanently assigned staff.

 As a result of switching to the household model, residents have become more involved in how they live in their households.
 Residents tell the staff how they want to live: what time they want to get up; what they like to eat; what they want to do for the day; and when they would like to go to bed.

 In addition to the households, a Town Center was created as a common meeting area for all residents.
 Included in the Town Center are a barber/beauty shop, a theatre, a gift store, a chapel, and a Courtyard Café.
 This gives residents the opportunity to leave their households and “go to town”.